twentyOne2x/attnmarkets-docs/pages/users/for-cards-and-commerce-partners.md

 ### 1.1 Card programs

-For card programs similar to Solayer’s Emerald Card:
+For card programs that issue cards funded in SOL or stablecoins:

 - Visa/Mastercard rails,
-- USDC (and optionally a yield-bearing stablecoin like sUSD) as funding currency,
+- SOL or stablecoins (USDC, USDT, or other supported assets) as funding currency,
 - integrated perks such as travel discounts, points, and partner offers,

 attn enables: